AztecProtocol/aztec-packages/docs/docs/dev_docs/testing/cheat_codes.md

 // Computes the slot value for a given map and key on L1.
 A convenient wrapper to find the appropriate storage slot to load or overwrite the state. public keccak256(baseSlot: bigint, key: bigint): bigint

-// Send transactions on L1 impersonating an externally owned account or contract. public async startPrank(who: EthAddress): Promise<void>
+// Let you send transactions on L1 impersonating an externally owned or contract, without knowing the private key. public async startPrank(who: EthAddress): Promise<void>

 // Stop impersonating an account on L1 that you are currently impersonating.